gravitydev/awsutil/util/README.md

 Installation
 ------------
-It's really just a method, you can look at the source and copy it if you want.
+It's really just a method, you can look at the source and copy it.
 Or use this if you want:

 ```sbt
 resolvers += "gravity" at "https://devstack.io/repo/gravitydev/public"